itsKV/CoinBinPlus/README.md

 - Support current Dark Wallet Stealth Address structure (as of version Alpha 7) for outputs.
 - Brain wallet support.
 - Compatible with bitcoin-qt
-- An offical .onion address for tor users.
+- An offical .onion address for tor users. (coming soon..)
 - Offline qrcode creator and scanning tool
 - HD (bip32) support
 - Supports altcoins such as litecoin